 Building an art market for the future: Guidelines for Countering Money Laundering and Terrorist Financing Threats

 Issues linked to lack of transparency and authenticity are undermining trust and credibility in the art market.
 At the same time the legal and regulatory framework within which art businesses are required to operate is evolving and becoming increasingly complex.
-The Art Law Foundation & The Art-Law Centre of the University of Geneva together with other partners, have launched...
+The Responsible Art Market Initiative (RAM) has been formed in response to these developments.
+RAM’s mission...
 View Article

 The University Milano-Bicocca organises a conference which will take place on 28-29 November 2016 in Milan and focus on Artists’ Archives and Estates.
 This conference is organised with the support of the Art Law Foundation, the Brera Academy of Arts, the New Academy of Arts of Milan and AitArt (Italian Association of Artists’ Archives), ICOM...
 View Article